Rui-San/LAPR2_2023_2024/docs/sprintA/us001/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	... an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities, for example, driving vehicles of different types (e.g. light, or heavy), operating machines such as backhoes or tractors; tree pruning; application of phytopharmaceuticals.
+>	Thus, an employee has a main occupation (job) and a set of skills that enable him to perform/take on certain tasks/responsibilities, for example, driving vehicles of different types (e.g. light, or heavy), operating machines such as backhoes or tractors; tree pruning; application of agriculture phytopharmaceuticals.

 >	When creating multipurpose teams, the number of members and the set of skills that must be covered are crucial.